 The following section examines Sudbury's current housing supply and how it has changed over time.
-Understanding housing type, age, tenure, and recent development will contribute to an understanding of current need and demand in Sudbury and thereby help inform future housing production planning.
+Understanding housing type, age, tenure, and recent development will contribute to an understanding of current needs and demands in Sudbury and thereby help inform future housing production planning.